cadenkesey/matlab-music/README.md

 # Music in Matlab

-A simple project demonstrating the use of audio samples in Matlab and stereo functionality.
+A simple project demonstrating the use of audio samples and stereo functionality in Matlab.

 ## Authors